DylanD75/RocketRob/README.md

 ## Details

 This project utilized Unity's 2D game design features to create the mobile game.
 All of the in-game assets, such as the character model, enemies, rockets, etc., were created by myself through pixel painting software or were modified from other sources.
-I utilizied Unity's physics engine to handle the core interactions in the game.
+I utilized Unity's physics engine to handle the core interactions in the game.
 For instance, if there was a collision between the player and a meteor, a force vector would be applied in the opposite direction to the impact such that both objects would react realistically.
 Below is the example of how I measured the magnitude of the drag from the user to calculate the force and direction of where the player should move:

 ```bash
 newCenter = cam.ScreenToWorldPoint(new Vector2(0, 0));